SINTEF/dlite/doc/concepts.md

 that it can enable cross-platform semantic interoperability between independent systems that describe their datamodel hierarchies using a common BasicMetadataSchema.
-Of cause, this require a common agreement of the BasicMetadataSchema.
+Of course, this requires a common agreement on the BasicMetadataSchema.

 ### Entities